 Love Sun Body's sunscreen range has formulated for a variety of ages and skin types.
 Specifically formulated for sensitive skin and protects against both UVA and UVB rays, which is why it has the broad spectrum on the label.
 Many sunscreens do not.
 Love Sun Body 100% Natural Origin mineral face, body and tinted sunscreens are the first & only sunscreens in the U.S. that have been certified by Ecocert Cosmos Natural.
 The COSMOS-standard signature is a consumer guarantee for organic and natural cosmetics.

-Cosmos Natural certification means Love Sun Body formulas contain only 100% natural origin ingredients with no chemical filters or synthetic ingredients.
+Cosmos Natural certification means Love Sun Body formulas contain only 100% natural origin ingredients with no chemical filters or petroleum-based ingredients.
 Love Sun Body mineral sunscreens are formulated with non-nano zinc oxide & non-nano titanium dioxide to provide truly effective UVA & UVB protection that meet the requirements of the FDA, the EU recommendation for UVA protection & Canada’s NHP Regulations.
 Our new rapid rub-in formulas apply with no white cast, are quick drying, fast-absorbing and are clinically tested 80 minutes water resistant.
 Love Sun Body sunscreens have been awarded the highest rating from the EWG (Environmental Working Group) and are tested to ensure they are safe for sensitive skin, are hypoallergenic, non-comedogenic, certified cruelty-free & vegan by PETA, gluten-free and do not contain any eye-singing ingredients.
 Our formulas are biodegradable, and our new flexible packaging includes over 50% post-consumer resin (PCR) that is recyclable.